werqwise/sensor_node/README.md

 A step by step series that tell you how to get the Firmware and Backend running

 #### One-click Installation
-A step by step series that tell you how to get the Firmware and Backend running

 ## Driver Installation
 1. Connect the ESP32 to the Computer USB Port.
-2. Extract the esp32_flasher.zip
-3. In Windows Search, search Device Manager and open it.
+2. In Windows Search, search Device Manager and open it.
 Scroll down to Ports.
 ![PORTS](./artwork/2.png)
  - If the drivers are not installed you will see the CP2102 USB to UART Bridge Controller.
  - If the Drivers are Installed You will See the Following in the Ports.
  ![PORTS](./artwork/image.png)
  - Here the Port is COM7 for the ESP32.
-4. To Install the Drivers Right Click on the `CP2102 USB to UART Bridge Controller` and then click on the `Update Driver / Install Driver`.
+1. To Install the Drivers Right Click on the `CP2102 USB to UART Bridge Controller` and then click on the `Update Driver / Install Driver`.
-5. Click on `Browse my Computer from Drivers` for Drivers Installation.
+2. Click on `Browse my Computer from Drivers` for Drivers Installation.
 ![Driver Installation](./artwork/3.png)
-6. Select the `CP2102x_VCP_Windows` folder in the ESP32_Flasher folder to which the esp32_flasher.zip is extracted.
+1. Select the `CP2102x_VCP_Windows` folder in the ESP32_Flasher folder to which the esp32_flasher.zip is extracted.
 ![Driver Selection](./artwork/4.png)
-7. Click on `Next` and the drivers will be installed in some time.
+1. Click on `Next` and the drivers will be installed in some time.
 On Successful Installtion you will see the following message.
 ![Installation Successful](./artwork//5.png)

 #### Uploading Firmware to ESP32
 1. Connect ESP32 to Computer USB Port.
-2. Go to the `release` folder, and then to `ESP_Flasher`.
+2. Go to the `ESP_Flasher` folder.
 3. Double Click on `ESP_Flasher.exe`.
 4. You will see the following Window.
 ![Flasher First](./artwork/flasher_1.png)